-When someone dies, in order to obtain the legal authority to deal with their money, assets and any debts they had, a legal document called a Grant of Probate is sometimes required.
+When someone dies, their bank will need to be notified and their bank accounts will need to be closed.
+A legal document called a Grant of Probate is sometimes required to do this.
 For small Estates where no property was owned this is not always necessary, as banks will usually release money up to a certain threshold (limit) without requiring a Grant of Probate.

 You'll need to add up the total amount held in the deceased's accounts for each bank.
 If the total held by each bank or building society falls below their threshold, then you usually won't need a Grant of Probate for the money to be released.
 If it falls above the threshold, then you probably will need to apply for Probate.

-The threshold for each bank and building society is different.
-We've put together a list of the major banks and building societies, along with their Probate thresholds, to make things a little simpler for you.
+The threshold for each bank and building society is different, so we've put together a list of Probate limits for the main banks and building societies in England and Wales.

 Please note that this list should be used as a guideline only and not relied upon as fact.
-We believe these thresholds to be correct at the time of publishing, but please be aware that these are subject to change.
+We believe these thresholds to be correct at the time of publishing, but these are subject to change.

 Banks and Building Societies